admatch/terraform-google-network-services/README.md

 ## Features

 * Create a dns managed zone, and assign a permanent ip address
-* Create and register a managed certificate for your domain
+* Create and register a managed certificate for your domain(s)
 * Setup load balancer, proxy, etc. for a a storage bucket backend or a serverless function

 Note: the DNS record must be updated externally with the IP address returned by the module